Veiltail Goldfish Care: Size, Keeping, and Common Questions

 Lifespan

-The lifespan of a veiltail goldfish can vary based on several factors, including the quality of care it receives, its environment, genetics, and overall health.
-On average, a well-cared-for veiltail goldfish can live anywhere from 5 to 10 years.
-Some individuals might even live longer under optimal conditions.
+The lifespan of a veiltail goldfish can vary significantly based on several factors, including the quality of care it receives, its environment, genetics, and overall health.
+On average, a well-cared-for veiltail goldfish can live anywhere from 5 to 10 years, with some individuals potentially living even longer under optimal conditions.

 Body